NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Surveillance, Warrants, Wire Taps, Searches

-So, the first step in a federal criminal case is the investigation phase, during which government agents—FBI and various other agencies—will conduct surveillance, obtain warrants, conduct wiretaps, and search homes.
+The first step in a federal criminal case is the investigation phase, during which government agents, such as the FBI and various other law enforcement agencies, conduct surveillance, obtain search warrants, conduct wiretaps, and search homes.
 They will do whatever it takes to determine whether or not a crime has been committed.

-Who's involved with the crime, and who's going to be arrested and prosecuted?
-When they're looking at somebody as a potential suspect in a crime, they call that person a target.
-Basically, that means they think that person committed a crime or is involved with a crime and they're trying to prove that the individual is involved with a crime.
+Who is involved in the crime, and who will be arrested and prosecuted?
+When they're looking at somebody as a potential suspect in a crime, they refer to that person as a target.
+Essentially, this means they believe the person committed a crime or is involved in a crime, and they're attempting to prove the individual's involvement.

-They will get together what's called a Grand Jury, where they basically get a jury together and they're going to decide whether there's enough information to file a federal case.
-If there is, the person will be indicted and then they will be given their charges and they will end up being arrested and appearing in federal court.
+They will convene a Grand Jury, where they essentially assemble a jury to determine whether there is sufficient evidence to file a federal case.
+If there is, the person will be indicted, and then they will be presented with their charges, and they will ultimately be arrested and appear in federal court.

 They don't always have to be arrested.
 Sometimes, they can just come to federal court themselves.

-That's why it's so important to get a federal criminal defense attorney right away because they can help guide how things work, communicate with the agents, communicate with the prosecutors versus you being able to do that because they're not going to talk to you.
+That's why it's so important to get a federal criminal defense attorney right away, because they can help guide how things work, communicate with the agents, and communicate with the prosecutors, versus you being able to do that because they're not going to talk to you.
 If you do talk to them, you're probably going to say something that incriminates yourself.

 So, your attorney will act as your go-between or buffer between the federal agents and prosecutor, and often, you can work out such things as how you're going to be released and various other things related to your federal criminal case.
 Federal Agents frequently use confidential informants to assist them in an investigation.

-Once they tell you what the charges are, they will ask you your plea and then assign you one of the judges in the district where your case is pending.
-At the same time, they are going to decide whether you are to be detained or if you could be released on some sort of a condition, such as a signature bond or a property bond.
+Once they tell you what the charges are, they will ask you for your plea and then assign you to one of the judges in the district where your case is pending.
+At the same time, they will decide whether to detain you or release you on certain conditions, such as a signature bond or a property bond.

-Once your bond is set, your judge is decided, and you have your attorney, the case will move forward.
+Once your bond is set, your judge is assigned, and you have an attorney, the case will proceed.
 The government will have to give your attorney all the discovery.
-Typically, there will be a status conference at some point, where the judge will see what is going on with the case.
+Typically, a status conference will be held at some point during which the judge will review the progress of the case.

 Ultimately, either a plea bargain will be offered to you, or if you are innocent of the crime, the case will eventually be set for trial.